-Fig. 42: Setting the Time
+Fig. 34: Setting the Time

-11.5.8.2 Record Data
+11.5.7.2 Record Data

-The following are accessible from the menu "Save Logfile (Act)":
+The menu "Save Logfile (Act)" relates to the following:

 Every morning, the touch panel control writes log data to the SD card which is inserted in it.
 If up-to-date log data are now required for maintenance during the afternoon, then the user can trigger the writing of the current data to the SD card by selecting "Save Logfile (Act)".